Files / Israel

 Key Chapter Title List

-- DoD and IDF Requirements Prioritized Over Humanitarian Response Needs in JLOTS Planning
+5. Department of Defense and Israel Defense Forces Requirements Prioritized Over Humanitarian Response Needs in JLOTS Planning

-- USAID Relied on Existing Controls to Oversee Humanitarian Aid Distribution in Gaza
+7. USAID Relied on Existing Control Measures to Oversee Humanitarian Aid Distribution in Gaza

-- Appendix B: Key Contributors to This Report
+10. Appendix B: Main Contributors to This Report

 Document Introduction

-On October 7, 2023, Hamas, a U.S.-designated terrorist organization, invaded southwestern Israel, resulting in over 1,200 deaths and 253 people taken hostage.
-Israel subsequently declared war on Hamas and imposed a comprehensive blockade on Gaza, plunging over 2 million residents into a crisis of severed access to food, medicine, and other supplies.
-Within ten months of the war's outbreak, nearly 40,000 Gazans had died, with approximately 96% of the population facing severe food insecurity and a high risk of famine.
+On October 7, 2023, Hamas, a U.S.-designated terrorist organization, invaded southwestern Israel, resulting in over 1,200 deaths and 253 hostages taken.
+Israel subsequently declared war on Hamas and imposed a comprehensive blockade on Gaza, leaving over 2 million residents facing a crisis of severed supplies such as food and medicine.
+Within 10 months of the war's outbreak, nearly 40,000 Gazans had died, with approximately 96% of the population experiencing severe food insecurity and a high risk of famine.

-The evaluation found that external factors were the primary reasons the JLOTS aid did not achieve its intended results.
-During the planning phase, the operational and security requirements of the U.S. Department of Defense (DoD) and the Israel Defense Forces (IDF) were prioritized over humanitarian response needs, requiring USAID and WFP to adjust their plans accordingly.
-During operations, severe weather in the Mediterranean caused structural damage to the pier, which operated only intermittently for 20 days before being shut down on July 17, 2024.
-Security risks within Gaza (including looting of aid vehicles and attacks on warehouses), community misconceptions about the neutrality of aid, and restrictions on overland transport routes further hindered aid distribution.
-Ultimately, JLOTS delivered only enough aid to feed 450,000 people for one month, falling far short of the goal of assisting 1.5 million people cumulatively over three months.
+The assessment found that external factors were the primary reasons why JLOTS aid effectiveness fell short of expectations.
+During the planning phase, operational and security requirements from the U.S. Department of Defense and the Israel Defense Forces were prioritized over humanitarian response needs, requiring USAID and WFP to adjust their plans to accommodate these requirements.
+During operations, severe weather in the Mediterranean caused structural damage to the pier, leading to only intermittent operation for 20 days before it was shut down on July 17, 2024.
+Security risks within Gaza (including looting of aid trucks and attacks on warehouses), community misconceptions about aid neutrality, and restrictions on overland transport routes further hindered aid distribution.
+Ultimately, JLOTS delivered only enough aid to feed 450,000 people for one month, far short of the goal of assisting 1.5 million people cumulatively over three months.

 Although JLOTS represented a new method for USAID to deliver aid to Gaza, it still relied on existing risk assessment and monitoring mechanisms for oversight.
-Due to the unstable environment in Gaza, USAID could not conduct direct on-the-ground monitoring and primarily exercised oversight by receiving WFP project updates and incident reports and holding regular meetings.
+Due to the unstable environment in Gaza, USAID was unable to conduct direct on-the-ground monitoring and primarily relied on receiving project updates, incident reports from WFP, and holding regular meetings for oversight.
 These practices align with internal guidance for aid monitoring in non-permissive environments.
 While the report does not make specific recommendations, it emphasizes that USAID should draw lessons from the JLOTS experience regarding coordination, stakeholder collaboration, and contingency planning in conflict environments.